 ASUS PA32UCG 120Hz 4K IPS model with VESA DisplayHDR 1400As an Amazon Associate I earn from qualifying purchases made using the “Buy” button at the bottom of this post.
 Where possible, you'll be redirected to your nearest store.
 Further information on supporting our work.

-Update: Updated to reflect inclusion of an HDMI 2.1 port.
+Update: Update on release date.
 News piece below initially published 4th September 2019.